Directed by John Patterson | Written by Jason Cahill | 53 min

 “Meadowlands” is only relatively weak.
 Allow me to explain: The Sopranos‘ first three episodes (the pilot, “46 Long” and “Denial, Anger, Acceptance”) make up one of the strongest collective starts in TV history.
 It’s only natural that an episode like “Meadowlands” comes along to calm things down.
-But this isn’t a bad episode at all — the script is smart and well-written, and features excellent directing (the first of many to be helmed by John Patterson).
+But this isn’t a bad installment at all — the script is smart and well-written, and is brought to life by excellent directing (the first of many to be helmed by John Patterson).
 “Meadowlands” is an episode that is only made to seem weak by impossibly high Sopranos standards.

 The main reason “Meadowlands” feels inferior is because of a particular storyline — nay, character — that it decides to focus on.
-Now, I surely don’t speak for everyone, but I’m definitely not the only one who finds AJ Soprano’s middle school hijinks to be a bit of a bore.
+Now, I surely don’t speak for everyone, but I’m definitely not the only one who finds AJ Soprano’s middle school hijinks to be a fucking bore.

-The scenes that take place at the middle school are dated and poorly acted.
-But they are necessary for bringing the show’s main themes together.
+The scenes that take place at the middle school are dated and poorly acted, but are necessary for bringing the show’s main themes together.
 “What kind of man is Tony Soprano?”
 AJ probably isn’t that much of a deep-thinker, but he’s definitely now looking at his father through a new lens.

-But aside from that, this is simply an uninteresting plot.
+However, this is just simply an uninteresting plot.
 I don’t completely hate AJ, but he’s still one of my least favorite characters overall.
 He’ll get to be a central part of a much better episode later on in the season (“Down Neck”), yet I always find that time spent with Anthony Jr. is time that can be better spent elsewhere.
 Anywhere else.

 Tony wakes up from his dream not in his own bed, but next to his Russian girlfriend, Irina.
 He heads home and attempts a little bonding with AJ (in the form of some late-nite Mario Kart).
-It’s in these quieter character moments in which The Sopranos continues to make strong progress.
+It’s in these quieter character moments that The Sopranos continues to make big strides.
 However, when the show branches out beyond its comfort zone, it tends to struggle.
 AJ’s adventures at middle school feel like a different series.
-Likewise, the scenes that center on Dr. Melfi’s life outside the office have a somewhat similar effect.
+Likewise, the scenes that center on Dr. Melfi’s personal life have a similar effect.

 The majority of the episode’s emotional heft is driven by Jackie Aprile’s death.
 After his condition significantly worsened last episode, his fate was inevitable.
 But while “Denial, Anger, Acceptance” focused on the emotional implications of his impending death, “Meadowlands” focuses on the power struggle that results in its aftermath.
 Tony and Uncle Junior are pitted against each other, both contending for the top spot.
 When a very-paranoid Chris discovers Brendan Filone’s dead body, it appears that a full-scale war is about to break out.

-Tony diffuses the situation by putting Melfi’s advice into practice — giving the elderly the illusion of control.
-Dr. Melfi was originally referring to his situation with Livia, but Tony uses her advice instead to cede leadership over to Uncle Junior, avoiding any unnecessary bloodshed in the process (except for Brendan’s, which was already necessary to begin with).
+Tony diffuses the situation by putting Melfi’s counsel into practice — giving the elderly the illusion of control.
+Dr. Melfi was originally referring to his situation with Livia, but Tony instead twists her advice to cede leadership over to Uncle Junior, avoiding any unnecessary bloodshed in the process (except for Brendan’s, which was extremely necessary).